ashenafiteame/ashenafi.github.io/README.md

 ## Welcome to GitHub Page

-# My Name is Ashenafi Teame
+# My Name is Ashenafi T

 You can see my portofilio here [my protofilio](https://ashenafiteame.github.io/) and preview the content